 - March 13, 2019 – Posted links to extreme right-wing material on Facebook and Twitter

 - March 14, 2019 – Uploaded his manifesto to a file-hosting website

 - March 14, 2019 – Spoke to his mother by phone for 28 minutes and sister for 16 minutes

 - March 15, 2019, 6:26am – Posted on Twitter links to where his manifesto could be found

 - March 15, 2019, 1:31pm – Texts his family detailing how they should deal with the media

 - March 15, 2019, 1:41pm – Police receive the first 111 call.
 The terrorist has carried out his attack at Al Noor Mosque.
 From there, he drove to Linwood Mosque where he opened fire again.

 A reminder: this site was started after Muslims living in NZ, and recruiting for kiwi al-Qaeda at the time, told us to check out Islam, and we’d see everything in the Quran was true.
+Islamic terror attacks motivated Christchurch attack, not those speaking out against Islamic terror.
 We’d appreciate your support.